New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

 1. Katalon Studio

-Katalon Studio is a popular and free test automation tool for web, mobile, API and desktop (Windows).
+Katalon Studio is a popular automation testing tool for web, mobile, API.
 Offering both low-code and scripting methods, Katalon removes the complicated training to build and maintain a separate testing framework.

 With everything built-in, users can focus directly on testing activities and spend less effort on creating, running and maintaining tests.